alphagov/govuk-frontend/src/components/warning-text/README.md

 ## Guidance

-More information about when to use warning-text can be found on [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/warning-text "Guidance on the use of Warning text on GOV.UK Design System").
+Find out when to use the Warning text component in your service in the [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/warning-text).

 ## Quick start examples